jakobzhao/geog571/labs/lab01/readme.md

 ## 3\.
 Project management

 In this section, we will introduce a series of operations related to project management, such as create a project repository, compile a markdown file, and upload files to GitHub, and at last, publish a repository.
 As a practice, we will build a GitHub repository for your online resume.
+To see an integrated demo of this section, please check [here](img/repo-git.md)

 ### 3.1 Create a repository for your project